Back to Home

 Professors mandated the switch within one quarter

 V1 saw inconsistent usage during fall quarter because facilitators didn't trust the parser.
 After V2 shipped for winter quarter, professors mandated the switch.
-The system that faculty once worked around became the one they required.
+The system they once avoided became the one they enforced.

 When your backend is unreliable, transparency becomes the product.

 V1 taught me that users will tolerate imperfect systems if they can see what's happening and fix what's wrong.
-V2 taught me the inverse: when the system becomes reliable, the fastest thing you can do is get out of the user's way.
+V2 taught me the opposite: when the system becomes reliable, the fastest thing you can do is get out of the user's way.
 Trust isn't a feature you add.
-It's a relationship between system capability and interface honesty that has to be recalibrated every time the technology changes.
+It's something you recalibrate every time the technology changes.

 Getting close to engineering made me a better designer.